Preparing to Teach

 1 Month Before Term: Tutorials and Training

 Face-to-face classes on how to Canvas are available through e-Learning Support Services.
-Class registration is available at https://training.it.ufl.edu/training/.
+Class registration is available on the UFIT Training website.
 You will find that it is VERY helpful for TAs to attend this training prior to the semester they will be assisting with a Canvas course.

 Instructure provides detailed guides and videos on how to use Canvas.
 Use the search box to find specific directions quickly.

 LinkedInLearning.com has a Learn Canvas 2019 class available online.
 UF holds a site license for LinkedInLearning.com.
 To access at no cost to faculty/staff/student, the user MUST use the login link at elearning.ufl.edu (the link is right under the “Log in to e-Learning button).